pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160512-OnlineCred-635986092112630530.md

-# PnP Unit Test report for OnlineCred on Saturday, April 16, 2016 #
+# PnP Unit Test report for OnlineCred on Thursday, May 12, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##